 Treasurer: Keeping the books is now done by Tessa Groves.

 Sailing Secretary: responsible for arranging sailing events, any changes to racing and all sailing matters.
-Richard Barker is the Sailing Secretary - he can be found most weekends in his Phantom
+Gareth Griffiths is the Sailing Secretary - he can be found most weekends in his Aero

 Catering Manager: in charge of keeping stocks up for general sailing and also for open meetings.
 Uta Griesenbach currently has this hat too.

 Membership Secretary: acts as the main point of contact on all publicity material, keeps membership records, deals with subscriptions and renewals.
-Laser/RS Vareo Sailor (and father of several more Topper sailors) Dave Baldwin is the current incumbent of this vital role.
+Aero Sailor (and father of several more Topper sailors) Dave Baldwin is the current incumbent of this vital role.

 Team Co-ordinator: organises our duty teams to allocate new members, ensure a correct mix of ages, fleets and skills, and keep helms/crews in the same team, as well as setting the dates for each season.
-This position - considerably eased by new systems, is currently vacant.
+This position is currently looked after by Gareth Griffiths.

 Bar Manager: orders and dishes up those important post-sailing lubricants, taking into account changing requirements as the club becomes more sober due to tighter drink-drive laws and more serious sailing.
 Eddie Holland has taken on the role, one well suited to his long experience in the field.

 TrySail Officer: We run our adult TrySail scheme from May to August on Tuesday evenings The adult TrySail has been hugely sucessful and was run for many years by Mike Barnard, and then Helen Gerald was duty officer from 2001 to 2003, with the indispensable assistance of a cast of thousands.
 Noel Reeve then Malcolm Barnes took over and ran the event for a combined amazing ten years and from 2012 to 2018 Chris Smith ( along with a dedicated group of volunteers) successfully taught 100's of adults how to sail.
 For 2019 the Trysail has had a revamp of membership options and to go with this Nick Marley has become the new officer.

-Junior Sailing Officer: Mike Jones continues to mastermind the Sunday junior training with the help of Peter Curtis and many others, and the hard-working duty teams.
+Junior Sailing Officer: Mike Jones continues to mastermind the Sunday junior training with the help of Ray Lambe and Jeff plus many others.